Skip to main content

 Maths is not a GCSE

 Welcome to another 'challenge your reality' rant.
 The Reality Teach to test mentally has become so intrinsically intertwined with adherence to National Curriculum that teachers of Mathematics have become institutionalised from the outset of their teaching careers.
 The Reasoning It is not their fault, my wife is included in this number and has been teaching secondary Mathematics for 25 years if we include her PGCE placements.
-However, as a person diagnosed with ADHD, maths has always been a beautiful and wonderfully complex world of discovery, a view that was shared by Pythagoras who built a complete religion around it.
-On comparison, my own secondary schooling, centred around the new National Curriculum Standards (yes, I'm that old), crippled that passion in me for years until I finally got the opportunity to teach myself.
+However, for myself as a person diagnosed with ADHD, maths has always been a beautiful and wonderfully complex world of discovery, a view that was shared by Pythagoras who built a complete religion around it.
+In comparison, my own secondary schooling, centred around the new National Curriculum Standards (yes, I'm that old), crippled that passion in me for years until I finally got the opportunity to teach myself.
 Yes, mathematics is the verifiable aspect of science, the rules and the regulations, but it is also art.
-It is why STEM became STEAM in recent years
+It is why STEM became STEAM in r

 Recent posts